 - Investments in bio-digesters to reduce methane production

 The Strategic Innovation Fund (SIF) bolsters business investments in Canada's most dynamic and innovative sectors.
-SIF Stream 4 will give up to $50 million to networks or consortia to advance digital technologies in agriculture and agri-food value chains.
+As of April 2022, five SIF projects representing over $150 million in SIF funding are underway in Agri-food.

 Other agribusiness programs include:

 - Cash advance on the value of the agricultural products.